Triumph the Insult Comic Dog: 2008 presidential election

 In September 2008, Triumph traveled to St. Paul, Minnesota to attend that year's Republican National Convention, where he filed a series of reports as he joked around with delegates inside the hall and protesters in the streets outside the convention.
 He also conducted a 6 1/2-minute interview (at a hotel across the street) with independent candidate Ralph Nader.

 In October 2008, Triumph made an appearance at Hofstra University in Hempstead, New York during the final presidential debate between John McCain and Barack Obama.
 He interviewed and made jokes with political party supporters and with other members of the press, including the host of Fox News Channel's On the Record with Greta Van Susteren, making a surprise appearance on her show with Mr. Met, the mascot of the New York Mets.

+SpongeBob SquarePants

+In November 2009, Triumph was one of certain celebrities (along with Rosario Dawson, Eddie Deezen, LeBron James, Tina Fey, Will Ferrell, Craig Ferguson, Robin Williams, and Pink) in the SpongeBob SquarePants season 6 episode "Truth or Square".
+Tom Kenny's Patchy the Pirate made another attempt, this time to call the dog about guest starring on his 10th anniversary special, only for Triumph to insult his likeness (primarily referencing Jack Sparrow and Cap'n Crunch) and later hang up on him.

 The Jack and Triumph Show

 Triumph was a main character in the short-lived Adult Swim series The Jack and Triumph Show with Jack McBrayer and June Squibb.
 It premiered on February 20, 2015, and lasted until April 3, 2015.